Thick and Thin

 Some things are thin.

-When some thick things gets dropped, I think they might make a thump or thud.
+When some thick things get dropped, I think they will make a thump or a thud.

 Thick and Thin